dimmando/abc-bookshop/README.md

 Second row contains the company's Logo, which is clickable and takes the user to the Home page.

 In the middle of the second row, there is a search bar which allows for searching books.
-This is not available for articles or enquiries (future feature).
+This is not available for enquiries (future feature).

 When the user is not signed in, only Profile (Register/Login options only) and Shopping bag icons are available.